 CAD (Computer Aided Design) RECIFICATION

 Powerful software tools are used to design any type and complexity of body parts to an accurate digital model.
-The software allows our Orthotic and Prosthetic designer to implement knowledge and expertise to a device design like never before and realizes complex design approaches in the most efficient manner.
+The software allows our Orthotic and Prosthetic designer to implement knowledge and expertise to a device design like never before and realize complex design approaches in the most efficient manner.
 It increases the accuracy of the fit and ensures best function in the device.

 EDP (Electronic Data Process) in manufacturing

 MOBILIS uses automated methods to process manufacturing and patient data.
 This makes the repetitive activities needed to process large volumes patient information, a relatively simple task.
 This ensures an error free and fast production.
 Our clinician can access the data from any satellite locations and give instructions to the production staff.
 Single route production will ensure perfect finishing

 Our 7-axis robotic milling system is the fastest and most versatile carving solution which allows us to create large varieties of model types for the production of orthotics, prosthetics and custom moulded seats.
 The robot is very precise and is able to carve any material.
 With the automated feeding line, our system works 24/7, is remotely controllable and supervised to save time and provide faster delivery.